Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 And then Ljörn said, "I seek our woes."

 The Völva turned around.
-When Ljörn saw her face, her eyes were covered by a thin, dark cloth.
+She was elderly, at least twice as old as he was.
 She wore the claw of a bear on her head like a necklace, and the real necklace she wore around her neck was strung full of fangs and talons.

 "Do you?" the Völva questioned him.
 "To seek the woes of this land, this stead, or the lead?"